TEST DIRECTORY

 8-14 Multiplex PCR-fragment analysis

-After amplifying multiple target genes, PCR amplification products are subjected to capillary electrophoresis on a sequencer.
+After amplifying multiple target genes, the PCR amplification products are subjected to capillary electrophoresis using a sequencer.

-A method in which DNA is separated according to its size, and peaks corresponding to the amplified amount are analyzed and identified by the QMVR width set by dedicated software.
+A method that separates DNA according to its size and analyzes and identifies peaks according to the amount of amplification using the QMVR width set by dedicated software.

 COMMENT

-The percentage of tumor cells required for testing is 50% or more.
-Please see below for points to note when submitting unstained specimen slides.
+The percentage of tumor cells required for testing is at least 50%.
+See below for the notes on the submission of unstained specimen slides.

 CONTAINER